I506dk/ya-pihole-list/README.md

-# Yet another Pi-hole list
+# Yet another Pi-hole list (Originally by JavanXD, Modified by i506dk)

 > Actually this project is not 'yet another'.
 I tried to improve what other projects missed.
 Also added an auto updater.